Monotonic Alpha-divergence Minimisation for Variational Inference: Introduction

-\item \kdtxt{\Cref{sec:related} is devoted to related work.
+\item \Cref{sec:related} is devoted to related work.
 We explain in more detail the links between our framework and existing Variational Inference methods for $\alpha$-divergence minimisation.
-Notably, we connect our approach to the Power Descent algorithm from \cite{daudel2020infinitedimensional} and provide in \Cref{thm:admiss} additional monotonicity results which go beyond the case $\alpha \in [0,1)$.
-We also obtain that the Mixture Population Monte Carlo (M-PMC) algorithm, an integrated Expectation Maximization algorithm introduced in \cite{cappe2008adaptive}, can be recovered as a special case of our framework.}
+We also connect our approach to the Power Descent algorithm from \cite{daudel2020infinitedimensional} and provide in \Cref{thm:admiss} additional monotonicity results which go beyond the case $\alpha \in [0,1)$.
+In addition, we obtain that an integrated Expectation Maximization algorithm introduced in \cite{cappe2008adaptive} can be recovered as a special case of our framework.

 \item In \Cref{sec:expo-family}, we state generic results that solve our maximisation and gradient-based approaches when the variational family is based on the exponential family.
 More specifically, we introduce in \Cref{sec:expo-family-notation} additional notation for the exponential family and we recall several of its useful properties. \Cref{sec:argm-solut-param-expo} and \Cref{sec:gradient-smoothness-expo-family} then focus on the maximisation approach and gradient-based approach respectively and notably provide the theoretical justification behind some special cases mentioned earlier in the paper, such as Gaussian densities in \Cref{ex:Gaussian}.
 Lastly, \Cref{sec:partial-mixture-expo-family} extends once again the maximisation approach in order to incorporate variational families that were not previously included in our framework, yet draw on the exponential family (such as multivariate Student's $t$ densities in \Cref{ex:student-mixture}).